 Step-by-Step: How To Use the URLgenius Deep Link Generator for Amazon with Attribution Tags

-Here are the steps for updating your regular Amazon links.
+Here are the steps for updating your regular Amazon app URLs.
 This is a tutorial for a single link.
 If you need to create Amazon app deep links for advertising feeds and other solutions, URLgenius offers enterprise customers access to an API.

 Sellers should know that URLgenius is the only verified Amazon Ads partner that can pass Amazon Attribution measurement tags without SDKs.
 Follow these steps and update your campaign links today.